Belloy-Lab/AD_SexBiased_Genomics_Proteomics/01_PWAS/02_SumStats_preprocessing.md

 ## Sumstats Pre-Processing Overview

-This repository documents the pre-processing of **sex-stratified GWAS summary statistics** for PWAS using **brain** and **CSF** proteogenomics datasets.
-Pipelines include genome build harmonization (liftover), LD-panel intersection, and LDSC-compatible cleaning.
+This repository documents the pre-processing of sex-stratified GWAS summary statistics for PWAS using brain and CSF proteogenomic datasets.

+Pipelines include:
+- Genome build harmonization (hg38 → hg19 liftover when required)
+- LD reference panel intersection
+- Standardization/cleaning with LDSC for PWAS compatibility

 ---